-The sport and exercise literature has provided two alternative suggestions to this quandary: first, directly asking participants about growth but acknowledging some caution when interpreting the results, second avoiding the use of terminology associated with growth and allowing growth experiences to emerge from discussions.
+There are two alternative suggestions to this quandary that have been provided in the sport and exercise literature: first, directly asking participants about growth but acknowledging some caution when interpreting the results, second avoiding the use of terminology associated with growth and allowing potential growth experiences to emerge from discussions.
 One example of directly asking participants about their growth experiences is provided by Crawford et al. (2014, p.401) who asked participants to “describe what you have learned (if anything) about life after spinal cord injury?” and “what specific benefits (if any) do you feel you have gained by competing in Parasport?”.
 In particular, the iteration of ‘if any’ may be used to highlight the acceptability of not experiencing benefits.
 Yet Crawford et al. warn that testimonies of growth from their participants should be interpreted cautiously as these positive stories may reflect illusions created to cope with the stressful experience, pressure to conform to social norms by reporting positive outcomes, and/or the presentation of successful coping believed to be desired by others.

 These suggestions echo researchers such as Maercker and Zoellner (2004) who proposed that illusionary growth can occur following adversity to convince oneself of positive outcomes.
 Howells and Fletcher (2016) provided further clarification on how researchers can identify illusions of growth using indicators of illusionary growth (e.g., optimism) and identifying an absence of constructive growth (e.g., absence of action).
 Indeed their results demonstrated that even though their interviews avoided explicit terminology related to growth, some of the positive outcomes reported by swimmers following adversity were indicative of illusionary growth, particularly in the earlier phases of the growth process.
 For example, one participant found it difficult to articulate her meaning when she suggested positive life changes: